brettschneider/dunder-xml-reader/README.md

 ## Description/Overview ##

-The `dunder_xml_reader` package provides classes and functions that aim to make navigating and extrating data from an XML document easier and more "Pythonic".
-All you have to do is pass a string containing valid XML to the `parse_xml` function and it will return a Python object that exposes properties as dictionary keys and child-nodes as attributes.
+The `dunder_xml_reader` package provides classes and functions that aim to make navigating and extracting data from an XML document easier and more "Pythonic".
+All you have to do is pass a string containing valid XML to the `parse_xml()` function and it will return a Python object that exposes properties as dictionary keys and child-nodes as attributes.
 The following sample code illustrates.
 Consider the following XML: